codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

 	caption="GitOps Environments"
   max-width="70%"
 %}

+Read this [blog](https://codefresh.io/blog/introducing-the-worlds-first-dashboard-for-gitops-environments/) on the world's first dashboard for GitOps Environments.

 **What is an Environment in Codefresh GitOps?**
 An Environment is an entity in Codefresh defined by one or more K8s clusters and namespaces.
 It consolidates information for all Argo CD applications deployed to those clusters and namespaces, allowing you to easily track what's deployed where at any given moment.